lintol/Lintol-Documentation/Profiles.md

 Clicking on the "Add a Data Profile" button on the top right of the data profiles page will display the new data profile page.
 A name must be entered in the "Name" input and a description in the "Description" input.

 At least one data processor must be added to a data profile.
-Data processors can be found by typing a search term into the "Search for a Processor" input or by scrolling through the dropdown list of search entries.
+Data processors can be found by typing a search term into the "Search for a Processor" input or by scrolling through the dropdown input of search entries.
 Search entries show the name and a brief description of the data processor.
 Once the desired data processor has been found it can be added to the data profile by clicking on the "Add" button on the right of the data processor search entry.

 <!--Further details about the data processor can be viewed by clicking on the "More Details" button in the data processor search entry.
 Data processors can also be attached to the data profile from the details popup by clicking on the "Add Processor" button in the top right of the popup.-->